zetaops/pyoko/docs/public_data_api.rst

 - Multiple objects means that all objects which are conjoined with "AND" in itsef, are conjoined with "OR"::

     "q":[
-          {"name": "Ali", "age__gte":24]},
+          {"name": "Ali"]},
           {"age__lte": 24,]},
-        ] # Matches persons whose name is "Ali" and age is greater than or equal 24 OR persons whose age is lower than 24.
+        ] # Matches persons whose name is "Ali" OR persons whose age is lower than 24.

 =====================